Cosmian/kms/documentation/docs/index.md

 #### Designed for the Cloud and Zero-Trust environments

-Thanks to its "bootstrap" design, the use of confidential VMs, and a fully application-level encrypted database, the Cosmian KMS is designed to operate in zero-trust environments, such as the public cloud.
+Thanks to its "bootstrap" design, the use of confidential VMs, and a fully application-level encrypted database on top of Redis, the Cosmian KMS is able to securely operate in zero-trust environments, such as the public cloud.

-See the dedicated page for [deploying the KMS in a zero-trust environment](./zero_trust.md).
+See the dedicated page for [running the KMS in a zero-trust environment](./zero_trust.md).

 #### Support for object tagging